AMAAI-Lab/nnAudio2/README.md

 # nnAudio
 nnAudio 2.0 is an audio processing toolbox using PyTorch convolutional neural network as its backend.
-By doing so, spectrograms can be generated from audio on-the-fly during neural network training and the Fourier kernels (e.g. or CQT kernels) can be trained.
+It is based on the original nnAudio repo by Kin Wai Cheuk and maintained by the co-authors of the original paper.
+In nnAudio, spectrograms can be generated from audio on-the-fly during neural network training and the Fourier kernels (e.g. or CQT kernels) can be trained.
 Full details of nnAudio can be found in [our paper](https://ieeexplore.ieee.org/document/9174990).
 You can use nnAudio for free under MIT licence, however, if you use this library, please cite the paper as per the reference provided below.

 ## Installation
 `pip install git+https://github.com/AMAAI-Lab/nnAudio2.git#subdirectory=Installation`